shenii/shenii.github.io/content/post/blackecology.md

 date = "2018-03-19"

 # Project title.
-title = "Ecological Society of America: Black Ecologist Section"
+title = "Ecological Society of America: Black Ecologists Section"

 # Project summary to display on homepage.
 summary = "International Association of Black Ecologists."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "blackecology.jpg"
+image_preview = "black.jpg"

 # Tags: can be used for filtering projects.